Informfully/Documentation/docs/source/compass.rst

 In order to customize the recommendations shown to users, you need to edit the following collections: ``users``, ``items``, and ``recommendations`` as shown below.

 Customization of recommendation list entries is done using three steps:
-* Create user account and retried thier IDs
+* Create user accounts and retrieve their IDs
 * Scrape/upload items to recommend and retrieve their IDs
-* Create item recommendaitons lists for users
+* Create item recommendation lists for users

 .. note::

-  If you want to use the built-in Informfully Recommenders, please visit `recommender system tutorial page <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ instead.
+  If you want to use the built-in Informfully Recommenders, please visit the `recommender system tutorial page <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ instead.

 Retrieving User IDs
 -------------------